BubbleOKAN: A Physics-Informed Interpretable Neural Operator for High-Frequency Bubble Dynamics: Results and Discussion

-Two extrapolation cases at an amplitude of \(5.5 \times 10^5~\text{Pa}\) are presented in Figure.~\ref{fig:extrapolation5.5}, corresponding to driving frequencies of \(2100~\text{kHz}\) and \(2500~\text{kHz}\).
+Two out-of-distribution cases at an amplitude of \(5.5\times10^{5}~\text{Pa}\) are presented in Figure~\ref{fig:extrapolation5.5} (first two columns), corresponding to driving frequencies of \(2100~\text{kHz}\) and \(2500~\text{kHz}\).
 Since these cases fall outside the function space used for operator learning, it is anticipated that the model may struggle to generalize.
 Indeed, both cases fail to accurately capture the driving frequency in the frequency domain.
-Nevertheless, a recurring learning pattern remains observable.
-In particular, the case at \(2500~\text{kHz}\) exhibits smaller errors in the time domain and reduced discrepancies in the frequency spectrum.
-The corresponding MSE for each case are shown in Figure.~\ref{fig:extraerror} with blue color representing the interpolation and orange color representing the extrapolation, where a similar periodic pattern can be observed, further illustrating the model's frequency-dependent behavior.
+Figure~\ref{fig:extrapolation5.5} (Right) shows L2-norm errors for different frequencies.

-For the extrapolation in terms of amplitude, two cases with an amplitude of \(11 \times 10^5~\text{Pa}\) at frequencies of \(1000~\text{kHz}\) and \(2000~\text{kHz}\) are shown in Figure.~\ref{fig:extrapolation_11}.
-In both cases, the absolute errors are reasonable ranging approximately within \([-1, 1]\) and \([-0.4, 0.4]\), with corresponding MSE of \(0.56 \times 10^{-3}\) and \(4.10 \times 10^{-3}\), respectively.
+For the amplitude-based out-of-distribution test, two cases with an amplitude of \(1.1\times10^{6}~\text{Pa}\) at frequencies of \(1000~\text{kHz}\) and \(2000~\text{kHz}\) are shown in Figure~\ref{fig:extrapolation_11} (the first and second columns).
+In both cases, the absolute errors are reasonable, ranging approximately within \([0,\,0.8]\) and \([0,\,0.4]\).
 However, the driving frequencies are still accurately captured in the frequency domain.
 This suggests that the source of error is primarily due to the amplitude, as the model has not encountered similar features during training.
 These findings further confirm the sensitivity of the model to unseen amplitude ranges.

-Another extrapolation study is conducted for a longer simulated time range, extending the original duration from \(55~\mu\text{s}\) to \(100~\mu\text{s}\).
-The results are shown in Figure.~\ref{fig:extrapolation_long}.
-In this scenario, the model fails to make accurate predictions, even within the time interval it was previously trained on, i.e., from 0 to \(55~\mu\text{s}\).
-Beyond this point, the predicted radius begins to shrink significantly, indicating that the model has entered a region outside of its learned function space.
-Further evidence of this failure is seen in the frequency domain, where the model is unable to capture either the natural frequency or the driving frequency, let alone their magnitudes.
-These results highlight the model's limitation in generalizing to extended temporal domains.
+A final out-of-distribution study is conducted for an extended simulated time range, increasing the original duration from \(55~\mu\text{s}\) to \(100~\mu\text{s}\).
+The results are shown in Figure~\ref{fig:extrapolation_11} (the third and fourth columns).
+In this scenario, the model fails to make accurate predictions even within the time interval it was previously trained on (i.e., from 0 to \(55~\mu\text{s}\)).
+Beyond this point, the predicted radius begins to shrink significantly, indicating that the model has entered a region outside its learned function space.
+Further evidence of this failure is observed in the frequency domain, where the model is unable to capture either the natural or driving frequency, let alone their magnitudes.
+These results highlight the model’s limitation in generalizing to extended temporal domains.